techyourchance/android-app-template-java/README.md

 # Android application template

 I noticed that all my application have much in common.
-In order to reduce a time it takes me to bootstrap a new Android applicaiton, and in order to be able to update all applications at once, I created this template.
+In order to reduce a time it takes me to bootstrap a new Android applicaiton I created this template.

 You're invited to clone/fork this repository and use it as a template for your own great apps!